NREL/floris/README.md

 - SciPy v0.19.1
 - matplotlib v2.1.0

-After installing Python3, the remaining dependencies can be installed with `pip3` referencing the requirements list using this command:
+After installing Python3, the remaining dependencies can be installed with `pip` referencing the requirements list using this command:
-`pip3 install -r requirements.txt`
+`pip install -r requirements.txt`

 ### Executing FLORIS
 Currently, FLORIS is executed by simply running `FLORIS.py`: